Call to undefined function

 Description

-The function may be defined in a PHP extension, or its core: then, the function has no definition.
+The function may be defined in a PHP extension, or its core: then, the function has no explicit definition.
 Its existence may be checked with a call to get_defined_function(), which lists all the functions, at the execution point.

 The function might be defined in a different namespace, or its import might be missing.